top of page

 For other enrichment ideas, please check out this article.
 And for access to a more detailed (and free!) enrichment presentation, click on the image below.

-Virginia Dare is a certified dog trainer & behavior counselor with decades of experience.
-Her business offers live video consultations anywhere in the US for training and behavior help, puppy matchmaking services, and pre- and post-arrival counseling for new puppies.
-She also provides in-home, private lessons and behavior consultations in northern Fairfield and Westchester counties, Putnam and southern Dutchess counties.
+She also provides live video consultations anywhere in the US for training and behavior help, puppy matchmaking services, and pre- and post-arrival counseling for new puppies.

 Please visit www.NorthStarCanines.com/services to learn more, or contact me at 804.784.0120